-2 Lectures and labs
+2 Lectures, labs, and help

-The lectures for this class are on Monday and Wednesday of each week, from 1:00 pm to 1:50 pm, in Seeley Mudd 206.
-The labs occur on Fridays in Seeley Mudd 014; section 1 will have its labs from 1:00 pm to 1:50 pm, while section 2 will meet from 2:00 pm to 2:50 pm.
+Lectures and labs: The lectures for this class are on Monday and Wednesday of each week, from 9:00 am to 9:50 am, in Seeley Mudd 206.
+The labs occur on Fridays in Seeley Mudd 014, with Section 02 meeting from 9:00 am to 9:50 am, and Section 04 meeting from 10:00 am to 10:50 am.

-You are expected to be present for all of the lectures and labs, and so missing either is strongly discouraged.
+You are expected to be present for all of the lectures and labs, and missing either is strongly discouraged.
 I will not teach material twice, so if you miss a lecture or a lab, you're on your own.
 If you must miss lecture or lab due to an illness or other emergency situation, contact me and we will arrange to handle the situation.
-If you have a conflict with a lecture or lab-for an athletic event, performance, or other extra-curricular activity, or to depart early for or arrive late from a vacation, or any other non-emergency-then the choice is yours to miss or to attend.
+If you have a conflict with a lecture or lab-for an athletic event, a musical or theatrical performance, or other activity, or to depart early for or arrive late from a vacation, or any other non-emergency-then the choice is yours to miss or to attend.
 If you choose to miss the class meeting, I do not want to know why nor even that you are missing class.
 You have elected, voluntarily, not to attend, and you must be prepared to obtain and learn the material that you missed on your own.
 I, of course, recommend that you choose to attend the class meeting when these conflicts arise.
-Do not underestimate the willingness of those who run extra-curricular programs to make accommodations for your academic demands.
+Do not underestimate the willingness of those who run extra-curricular programs to make accommodations for your academic priorities.